For your convenience, our most common customer questions are answered right here. Not finding what you want?

 What are the age requirements for a show?
 I’m under 18 and want to come to a show.

 Many of our regular music nights are all-ages!
-This means that you would be able to come to our Sunday Open Mic, Monday Blues Jam, Tuesday Jazz & Bluegrass Jam, Wednesday Pub Quiz, and Thursday Live Irish Music.
-You will have to deal with having a giant black “X” on your hands, though!
+This means that you would be able to come to our Sunday Open Mic, Monday’s events, Tuesday’s Jam, Wednesday’s Pub Quiz, and Thursday Live Irish Music.
+You may have to deal with having a giant black “X” on your hands, though!

 However, those under the age of 21 are always allowed into shows as long as they are accompanied by a parent/guardian who stays with them for the entire show.
 This doesn’t mean that you can bring your 23-year old sister and call her your guardian; you need to be with a legit adult.